BastianHofmann/vue-grid/README.md

 A vuejs component to render tables.

-This is a WIP do not use in produciton!
+This is a WIP do not use in production!

 ## Usage